 Disadvantages of a no fee credit card

-No fee credit cards can definitely be useful, but they come with limited benefits.
-If you get one, always pay your bills on time and in full so you don’t incur any interest charges.
+No fee credit cards can be useful, but they come with limited benefits.
+If you get one, always pay your bills on time and in full, so you don’t incur any interest charges.
 That said, paying an annual fee can be worth it since the welcome bonus and annual perks are almost always worth more than the fee you pay.